-Making 3D scanning workflows more efficient and scalable is our goal at Capture 3D.
-Switching from traditional CMMs to the GOM blue light scanner prevents backlogs and helps teams focus on the most important aspects of their projects.
-Rather than a probe taking measurements from the product’s surface, lenses and blue light metrology collect surface geometry without contact.
-Keep your workflow dynamic and implement GOM 3D scanners for more meaningful feedback on parts and stronger inspection of measurements.
+By making 3D scanning workflows more efficient, ATOS blue light 3D scanners prevent backlogs and help teams focus on the most important aspects of their projects.
+Beyond accelerating the data acquisition process, GOM 3D scanners also provide visual data that facilitates meaningful inspection and analysis.
 In this piece, we’ll dive into some of the features and specifications to pay attention to when evaluating blue light scanning solutions and discuss some common applications for the technology.

-The world of aerospace and aircraft production has benefitted from blue light 3D scanning as well.
-Whether it’s for commercial, defense, or space industries, being able to speed up the manufacturing process and use documented files for faster reproductions that still meet safety regulations saves in labor and cost.
-Components such as blades, engines or stators can be quickly scanned, produced and filed into a 3D digital definition and then archived for use during future iterations or productions.
-The digitized data supports CAD model creation and allows for more accurate Computational Fluid Dynamics and Finite Element Analyses.
-Blue light scanning is complex and provides such a high-quality measurement that problem areas can easily be detected and performance improvements can be completed with ease.
-Similar to the torso and organ measurements, color mapping allows engineers to conduct fewer iterations.
+The world of aerospace and aircraft production benefits from blue light 3D scanning as well.
+Whether it’s for commercial, defense, or space industries, accelerating the manufacturing process and archiving accurate 3D scan data for faster reproduction that still meets safety regulations saves in labor and cost.
+Blue light 3D scanners quickly scan critical aerospace components such as blades, engines, or stators.
+Archiving the resulting scan data for use during future iterations or production runs saves time.
+The 3D measurement data also supports CAD model creation and allows for more accurate Computational Fluid Dynamics and Finite Element Analyses.
+Blue light 3D scanning is complex and provides high-quality measurements that expose problem areas to easily detect errors.

-Plastic and injection mold manufacturing time can be optimized when ATOS scanners and TRITOP photogrammetry are used for prototype and tool construction, inspection, analyses, and load testing.
-During the tool building process, you can save up to 50 percent of the time you would normally spend on data analysis and re-scanning various iterations.
-Because of the way the software works, trends can be drawn based on monitoring during manufacturing.
-The digital assembly of scanned components allows you to visually compare scanned parts with CAD models.
-You can thus assess assembly, form, fit and finish issues.
-If your non-contact ATOS blue light scanner can’t reach certain deep cavities or hidden features, add the touch probe inspection add on that is customizable to the type of manufacturing you would be doing.
+ATOS 3D scanners optimize plastic and injection mold manufacturing processes, including prototyping, tooling, inspection, analysis, mold testing and more.
+During the tool-building process, you can save up to 50 percent of the time you would normally spend on data analysis and re-scanning various iterations.
+The scan data allows you to monitor and understand trends in the process.
+The digital assembly of scanned components allows you to visually compare scanned parts with CAD models, enabling the assessment of assembly, form, fit and finish issues.
+If your non-contact ATOS blue light scanner can’t reach certain deep cavities or hidden features, a touch probe inspection add-on is a simple and effective solution.

-Interested in GOM blue light scanners or other metrology products to supplement your work or need more information?
-Visit our 3D scanners page now!
-From 3D scanners to 3D software to photogrammetry technology, we offer a wide variety of blue light scanning hardware and software to give you the most accurate measurements and digitized data for your research and manufacturing.
-Reach out to find the right product for you, learn more or meet with our team.
+Interested in GOM blue 3D light scanners or other metrology solutions to supplement your work, but need more information?
+Contact a Capture 3D team member today.
+From 3D scanners to 3D measurement software to photogrammetry technology and beyond, we offer a wide variety of advanced metrology solutions to give you the most accurate measurements and digitized data.
+Reach out to find the right product for you, learn more, or meet with our team.
 We’re excited to hear from you!